-The small town of Westminster, Massachusetts has become the latest battleground against the tobacco industry.
+The town of Westminster, Massachusetts has become the latest battleground against the tobacco industry.
+It hopes to ban all tobacco sales.

 Residents of this small town will be given the opportunity to debate a health board proposal to ban the sale of all tobacco and nicotine products with the potential of making it the first community in the country to snuff out everything from e-cigarettes to flavored cigars.